Package 'parallelly'

 rscript_sh

 The type of shell used where rscript is launched, which should be "sh" is launched via a POSIX shell and "cmd" if launched via an MS Windows shell.
 This controls how shell command-line options are quoted, via shQuote(..., type = rscript_sh).
+If "none", then no quoting is done.
 If "auto" (default), and the cluster node is launched locally, then it is set to "sh" or "cmd" according to the current platform.
 If launched remotely, then it is set to "sh" based on the assumption remote machines typically launch commands via SSH in a POSIX shell.
 If the remote machines run MS Windows, use rscript_sh = "cmd".
+If length(rscript_sh) is two, then rscript_sh[1] is for the inner and rscript_sh[2] is for the outer shell quoting of the Rscript call.
+More precisely, rscript_sh[1] is for Rscript arguments that need shell quoting (e.g. Rscript -e "<expr>"), and rscript_sh[2] is for the whole Rscript ... call.
+If length(rscript_sh) is one, then it is used for both the inner and the outer shell quoting.

 default_packages